 To apply a warm compress, a person

 - make sure that their hands are clean

 - soak a clean washcloth or cotton ball in warm water

-It is not always possible to prevent styes and chalazia, but keeping the eyes clean might help to stop them forming.
+It is not always possible to prevent styes and chalazia, but keeping the eyes clean might help to stop them from forming.

-- washing the face daily
+- wash the face daily

-- removing makeup before going to bed
+- remove makeup before going to bed

-- not sharing towels
+- avoid sharing towels

 - wipe the base of the eyelashes with a clean washcloth dipped in warm water